michellejm/mapping_arch_urban_hums/Tutorials/07Annotation_Storytelling.md

 ![instructions image](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/01_NoData.png)

 3. *Export Historical Map as a GeoTiff.* Right click on the georeferenced map in the layers panel and select Save as.
 Then in the save as dialog box select `Rendered image` as the output mode.
-Select `GTiff` as the format.
+Select `GTiff` as the format, and make sure the CRS is set to `Project CRS (EPSG:4326 - WGS 84)`.
 Name  your image and save it in the appropriate directory.
 (You must select `Rendered image` in order to export a version of your map without the black border)

 ![blank](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Images/georef3-2.png)